 Yes, seated exercise classes exist!
-Ask your local gym or community center if they offer chair exercise classes, likely developed specifically for seniors.
-If not, express your interest in such a class and ask if they’ll offer one in the future.
+Ask your local gym or community center if they offer chair exercise classes, created specifically for seniors.
+If not, express your interest in such a class and ask if they’ll provide one in the future.
 There are infinite variations of chair workouts, even chair yoga!
 Discover why yoga is a great, low-impact form of exercises for seniors.

-As we get older, exercising becomes difficult and can place a strain on joints and muscles, which can lead to pain and injury.
-Of course, staying fit is imperative for preventing the very pain and injury overly intense exercise can cause.
+Exercising can become difficult and place a strain on joints and muscles as you age.
+The increased tension can lead to pain and injury.
+Staying fit is imperative for preventing the very pain and injury overly intense exercise can cause.
 For an older adult who struggles with this dilemma, chair exercises for seniors are the perfect solution.
 They help you stay fit and healthy, without placing undue stress on your body.
 If any of the below descriptions fit you, chair exercises may be just what you’re looking for.